gwbres/zynq7-sdr/README.md

 **#getting started**

-Upload our gnuradio source **fpga-src** onto the zynq-board.
+Upload our the **gnuradio** directory onto the zynq-board.
 Compile our gnuradio source and install the new block on the zynq7 board, to do so: connect to the board then,

-cd fpga-src
+cd ~/gnuradio/fpga-src-block/fpga-src/

 mkdir build\_zynq